JumpIfZero/public-wiki-and-bugs/commands/isvar.md

 ISVAR varName value

-varName - Your variable name with exact name match value - Value to check for, can be negative
+varName - Your variable name with exact name match value - Value to check for
 ```

 ## Examples